-Interest rate and exchange risk
+Interest rate risk

-The Group is exposed to interest rate and exchange risk from the possibility that changes in interest rates and foreign exchange rates will affect future cash flows.
-The Directors consider the management of risk to be an important part of their function, and have put in place various strategies for the Company and Group undertakings, with the aim of limiting exposure for the above risks.
+The Company is exposed to interest rate from the possibility that changes in interest rates will affect future cash flows.
+The Directors consider the management of risk to be an important part of their function, and have put in place various strategies for the Company, with the aim of limiting exposure to the above risks.
 These strategies include the use of hedging and the use of financial instruments to fix interest rates and forecast foreign exchange requirements as they arise.